Related Articles

 - It is a web-based business analytics tool suite that excels in data visualization.

-- This data analytics tool allows to connect multiple data sources for preparing dashboards or reports.
+- This data analytics tool allows connecting multiple data sources for preparing interactive dashboards or reports.

 - It is providing a user-friendly interface and excellent data visualization capabilities.